Dr. Ding Guoping

 Postoperative Pain

-Minimal pain: The tiny operating port minimizes damage to abdominal muscles and nerves.
+Minimal pain: The small operating port reduces damage to abdominal muscles and nerves, resulting in very limited postoperative discomfort.

-Mild pain: Extra port and larger diameter lead to slightly more pain than the 2-port method.
+Mild pain: The additional port and larger diameter may cause slightly more pain than the two-port method.

 3

-Barely visible scars: The 3mm main port heals to a tiny mark, offering excellent aesthetics.
+Barely visible scars: The 3mm primary port leaves a minuscule mark upon healing, offering excellent aesthetic outcomes.

-Visible scars: Leaves multiple distributed small scars on the abdomen.
+Visible scars: Leaves multiple scattered small scars across the abdomen.

-Scarless abdomen: Scars are hidden within the umbilicus.
+Scarless abdomen: Scars are concealed within the umbilicus.

 4